 So what can businesses do about these threats?
 A BYOD policy crafted to minimize your company’s risk is a necessary first step.
 Raising awareness about cybersecurity among employees is also vital.
 While these are important steps, it’s important not to stop there.

-Here’s an unpleasant truth: Employees who lack sufficient training will break the rules even if they know it could harm your business.
+Here’s an unpleasant truth: Employees who lack sufficient training will break the rules even if they know it could harm your BYOD business.

-Training employees on data security during onboarding – and even following up with annual training – isn’t enough.
+Training employees on data and BYOD security best practices during onboarding – and even following up with annual training – isn’t enough.
 To be effective, cybersecurity needs to become part of the corporate culture.

 While there’s no way to eliminate the potential hazards of BYOD and mobile devices, the right policies and training can help transform your workforce from a cybersecurity threat to your first line of defense against mobile data theft.